AY2526S1-CS2103-F12-2/tp/docs/DeveloperGuide.md

 * 2a.
 User input add command with invalid contact information

     * 2a1.
-Devbooks shows an error message
+DevBooks shows an error message
     * 2a2.
 User input new add command with contact information

       Steps 2a1-2a2 are repeated until the add command and contact information entered are correct.